Medbjd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __19. A to Z:__\nReplace all characters A and c from input to Z and e respectively.
 __20. Without C, you would live in hiago:__\nCreate a script that removes all letters c and C from input.
 __21. esreveR:__\nWrite a script that reverse its input.
+__22. DJ Cut Killer:__\nWrite a script that displays all users and their home directories, sorted by users.